dart-lang/language/working/0546-patterns/records-feature-specification.md

 Author: Bob Nystrom
 Status: Draft

-## Summary
+## Motivation

+When you want to bundle multiple objects into a single value, Dart gives you a couple of options.
+You can define a class with fields for the values.
+This works well when you also have meaningful behavior to attach to the data.
+But it's quite verbose and it means any other code using this bundle of data is now also coupled to that particular class definition.

+Instead, you could wrap them up in a collection like a list, map, or set.
+This is lightweight and avoids bringing in any coupling other than the Dart core library.
+But it does not work well with the static type system.
+If you want to bundle a number and a string together, the best you can do is a `List<Object>` and then the type system has lost track of how many elements there are and what their individual types are.

+You've probably noticed this if you've ever used `Future.wait()` to wait on a couple of futures of different types.
+You end up having to cast the results back out since the type system no longer knows which element in the returned list has which type.
-This proposal is one piece of the larger "tuples, records, and pattern matching" family of features.

-Records are an anonymous aggregate type.
+This proposal, part of the larger "tuples, records, and pattern matching" family of features, adds **records** to Dart.
+Records are an anonymous immutable aggregate type.
 Like lists and maps, they let you combine several values into a single new object.
 Unlike other collection types, records are fixed-sized, heterogeneous, and typed.
 Each element in a record may have a different type and the static type system tracks them separately.

+Unlike classes, records are *structurally* typed.
+You do not have to declare a record type and give it a name.
+If two unrelated libraries create records with the same set of fields, the type system understands that those records are the same type even though the libraries are not coupled to each other.

+## Introduction

 Many languages, especially those with a static functional heritage, have **[tuple][]** or **product** types:

 [tuple]: https://en.wikipedia.org/wiki/Product_type